 Research Director, Eurasia in Global Dialogue

 Clemena Antonova is an art historian (M.A., Edinburgh and D.Phil., Oxford) with interests in Russian religious philosophy and, more generally, problems relating to the role of religion in modernity.
-She has held research positions at several institutions, including the University of Edinburgh (2007), the Royal Academy of Arts and Sciences in Belgium (2010), the IWM (2011-2013 and again in 2018), the University of Cologne (2015-2016), the University of Aix-Marseilles (2017).
-She continues her affiliation with the Institute for Orthodox Christian Studies at Cambridge, where she contributes to the Master’s programme.
+She has held research positions at several institutions, most recently at the University of Aix-Marseille (2018-2019) and the University of Cologne (2019-2020).
+In 2011-20133, she contributed to Charles Taylor’s programme “Religion and Secularism” at the IWM.
+She has an affiliation with the Institute for Orthodox Christian Studies at Cambridge and with the Russian Art and Culture Group in Germany.

-- “The Icon and Visual Arts at the Time of the Russian Religious Renaissance” in Pattison, G., Emerson, C. and Poole, R., (eds.), “The Oxford Handbook of Russian Religious Thought,” forthcoming.
+- “The Icon and the Visual Arts at the Time of the Russian Religious Renaissance” in Pattison, G., Emerson, C., and Poole, R., (eds.), Oxford Handbook of Russian Religious Thought (OUP, 2020), pp.412-433.

 Former affiliations at the IWM:

 - FWF Senior Fellow and Project Leader of “Pavel Florensky and the Nature of Russian Religious Philosophy,” 2011-2013

 - Visiting Fellow with project “Justifications of Wealth: Art Patronage as Religious Giving in Russia before the Revolution and Now,” Febr. – April 2018